suragch/mongol-library/README.md

 #### Version changes

+* `0.9.12`: Made more MongolCode methods public; added color theme for KeyImage (for light and dark keyboard icons)
 * `0.9.11`: Customize keyboard properties like key background color, borders widths, radius, and popups.
 * `0.9.10`: QWERTY keyboard, ability to add custom keyboard; update for Android API 27.
 * `0.9.8`: Allow both touch events and click events on `MongolEditText`; fixed spacing on `MongolAlertView` with no buttons